cref-y/KYC-AI-Verification/README.md

 # to execute the cell => shift + return

 ### alternatives to running teh notebook
-# open the notebook from google colab usin the link below
+# open the notebook from google colab using the link below
+# note while using colab change runtime to a temporary gpu for successfull code execution
 https://colab.research.google.com/drive/16C0me9EM92dvp1pJA08zGkhQK6i2V1Is?usp=sharing

 ### About the notebook